Implementation of IT System for the Deposit Return Scheme in Hungary

 Project description

-Hungary introduces the Deposit Return System aiming to switch to the circular economy as soon as possible by increasing the supply of pure material streams and reducing the use of primary raw materials.
+Hungary introduced the Deposit Return System aiming to switch to the circular economy as soon as possible by increasing the supply of pure material streams and reducing the use of primary raw materials.
 The aim is to recycle 90 percent of plastic and glass bottles and metal beverage cans within three years, MOL stressed.
 The goal is to reduce landfills and illegal dumping and reduce the environmental burden.
-Consumers will pay the deposit of HUF 50 (€0.13) that applies to PET & glass bottles, and aluminum cans from 1 deciliter to 3 liters.
-Around 2000 return points across the whole country called “REpont” will be provided by reverse vending machines in groceries with a sales area of more than 400 square meters and in municipalities with more than 1,000 inhabitants.
+Consumers pay the deposit of HUF 50 (€0.13) that applies to PET & glass bottles, and aluminum cans from 1 deciliter to 3 liters.
+More than 2000 return points across the whole country called “REpont” are provided by reverse vending machines in groceries with a sales area of more than 400 square meters and in municipalities with more than 1,000 inhabitants.

-The points of return will be centralized on both the MOHU website and the upcoming REpont app.
-Consumers will be able to choose the form of the return fee refund.
-The value of the returned bottles will be printed by the vending machine in the form of a voucher, that can be redeemed or exchanged for cash at the store.
-Moreover, with the help of the barcode reader built into the machine, the app will allow registered customers to identify themselves with their electronic customer code using their phones, and the return fee will be automatically credited to their bank account.
+The points of return are centralized on both the MOHU website and the upcoming REpont app.
+Consumers are able to choose the form of the return fee refund.
+The value of the returned bottles is printed by the vending machine in the form of a voucher, that can be redeemed or exchanged for cash at the store.
+Moreover, with the help of the barcode reader built into the machine, the app allows registered customers to identify themselves with their electronic customer code using their phones, and the return fee is automatically credited to their bank account.
 The return fee can also be donated to a charity by selecting the option shown on the vending machine display.

 Impact